 Focus on implementing changes step-by-step, rather than trying to do everything at once.

 SMBs are diverse, and so are their online presences.
 But your website serves as a touchpoint for potential customers, so it’s important to provide an outstanding user experience.
-See our article on building a small business website.
+If you plan to design your own site, see our article on building a small business website.

 Step 2.
 Address Technical SEO Details